-During the next several weeks throughout this fall marathon season we’re going to post some important marathon recovery tips.
-How you approach the weeks following your marathon can make a huge difference when you start training towards a new goal.
+How you approach the weeks following your marathon can make a huge difference in your long term health as a runner and when you start training towards a new goal.

 • First week after race.
 No running.
 Hide the shoes, sleep in and enjoy some much-needed rest.
 It’s important for your long-term progression as a runner that you recover properly after a long build-up and grueling 26.2-mile race.
 In the first week limit your activity to low-impact cardio like biking and swimming to help speed up the recovery process.